fxşikayetvar

 Practical consequences

 Trading with a foreign broker carries high risk: there is no local investor protection, and tax and legal processes are complex.
-Before you trade, check the broker’s SPK status and FX Trust Score.
+Before you trade, check the broker’s SPK status and FX Trust Score in our broker directory; if you already have a problem, the order of applications is in our forex complaint guide.